gabbythecoder/gabbythecoder/README.md

 ### 👋 Hi, I'm Gabby

-Junior full-stack developer on a mission to turn ideas into interactive, user-friendly apps.
-Currently deep in bootcamp mode — writing code, breaking things (on purpose), and learning a *ton* every day.
+Junior full-stack developer on a mission to turn ideas into interactive, user-friendly apps.<br> Currently deep in bootcamp mode — writing code, breaking things (on purpose), and learning a *ton* every day.

 I’m all about collaboration, curiosity, and building cool stuff with kind people.